vinman75/node-it-info/README.md

 ## Current Status & Access

-Node-It is currently in **Beta (v0.6.0)** and developed by **Vinman75**.
+Node-It is currently in **Beta (v0.6.2)** and developed by **Vinman75**.

 **Access to the Node-It software and its source code is currently by invitation only.**

-We are looking for enthusiastic testers, users with interesting project ideas, and potential contributors.
+I am looking for enthusiastic testers, users with interesting project ideas, and potential contributors.

 ✉️ **How to Request Access or Inquire About Contributions:**
 Please send an email to: **node.it.software@gmail.com**